Rethinking 3D LiDAR Point Cloud Segmentation: Introduction

+We evaluate UnPNet and the reformulated versions of PointNet++~\cite{qi2017pointnet++}, SpiderCNN~\cite{xu2018spidercnn}, and PointConv~\cite{wu2019pointconv} on the SemanticKITTI dataset~\cite{behley2019semantickitti}, which is a large-scale dataset for semantic segmentation of LiDAR point clouds.
+Apart from SemanticKITTI, we also evaluate the proposed UnPNet on three other datasets for a comprehensive comparison.
+The experiments show that UnPNet performs very well on all four datasets and that it outperforms the reformulated point-based methods since it combines 3D point operations with 2D fusion techniques.

-In summary, we show in this works that \begin{itemize} \item point-based methods can be converted into projected-point-based methods for processing LiDAR point clouds, \item the converted point-based methods are more efficient and achieve a higher accuracy than the original point-based methods. \end{itemize}
+In summary, we show in this works that \begin{itemize} \item point-based methods can be reformulated such that they operate in the projection space for processing LiDAR point clouds; \item the reformulated point-based methods are more efficient and achieve a higher accuracy than the original point-based methods; \item the combination of reformulated 3D point-based operations with 2D image-based operations unifies the benefits of point-based and image-based methods. \end{itemize} Code will be released at \url{https://github.com/sj-li/UnpNet}.